Lexus RC 300h running costs

 As with the insurance groups above, so with its warranty, Lexus is pretty much identical to its rival German makers.
 The RC gets a three-year, 60,000 mile warranty, and none of its rivals get longer cover, although in some cases (as with BMW and Mercedes), there’s no such limit on the mileage.

-Whereas some makers ask you to take their hybrids to a small proportion of their dealer network, Lexus is quite happy for you to take their cars to any one of its dealerships.
+Whereas some makers ask you to take their hybrids to a small proportion of their dealer network, Lexus is quite happy for you to take its cars to any one of its dealerships.

 There are currently just under 50 Lexus dealers, and an RC needs their attention every 10,000 miles.
 An ‘intermediate service’, which costs £300, is needed at 10,000 miles and every 20,000 miles after that.
 However, at 20,000 miles and then at 20,000-mile intervals, the car has to have what Lexus calls a ‘Full’ service and which costs around £600.